 Batteries on your boat handle two basic kinds of tasks, starting an engine and running electrical loads like lights, electronics and accessories for longer time periods.
-To choose a battery, first determine the battery’s application and then choose from one of the four battery chemistries: Flooded, gel, AGM or lithium-ion.
+To choose a battery, first determine the battery's application and then choose from one of the four battery chemistries: flooded, gel, AGM or Lithium

 Starting batteries, which crank the starter of your boat's engine, are the sprinters of your electrical system.
 They deliver between 75 and 400 amperes for 5-15 seconds, and then are recharged in short order by your engine's alternator.
 Like all lead-acid batteries, they are constructed with alternating layers of negative and positive plates with insulation between them.